 We definitely think you should consider the purchase as an investment.
 Look out for any article soon on this!

-While larger scooters that even get to 50lbs would be much more of a challenge to lift anywhere you go, it works better to only ride and when you aren’t riding, store it somewhere that won’t be moving much.
+While larger scooters that even get to 50lbs would be much more of a challenge to lift anywhere you go.
+Works better to only ride and when you aren’t riding, store it somewhere that won’t be moving much.

 It is a terrible feeling to lose your Electric scooter after you’ve spent a sizeable amount of time to research and money to purchase your perfect e-scooter.
 This is why we want to say that Electric scooters will require more than one lock.